University Policies & Procedures

 The successful completion of the Capstone Project is a degree requirement for the Doctor of Audiology (AuD).
 For detailed information on the Capstone Project and its requirements, please refer to the handbook, which is available in Box.

-Please note that PACS cannot sign off on certification and licensure paperwork, or otherwise certify completion of the training program and/or graduation requirements, until the actual date of graduation.
+Please note that PACS cannot sign off on certification and licensure paperwork, or otherwise certify completion of the training program and/or graduation requirements, until the actual degree date.
 Students are responsible for all application processes and costs associated with certification and licensure, including application fees, required examinations, and other requirements.

 See Committee on Academic and Professional Evaluation of Students

-Class and final examination schedules are developed by the PACS Office on a semester basis (fall, spring, and summer) and are finalized approximately eight months before the first day of classes for that semester, per University policy.
+Class and final examination schedules are developed by the PACS Office on a semester basis (fall, spring, and summer) and are finalized approximately eight months before the first day of classes for that semester, following the university’s deadlines.
 PACS course and final exam schedules are available in the PACS Calendars and Schedules folder in Box, and course schedules are also accessible through http://courses.wustl.edu.

 Classes should be held on the days and times scheduled and must follow the established academic schedule.
 All final (or last) exams and papers should follow the published exam schedule and should not occur or be due during the Final Exam Study Period or on a regularly-scheduled class day.
 This includes written, oral, and take-home exams.
 Faculty should visit http://facultyinformationhandbook.wustl.edu/reading-days-and-final-examination-period/ for additional information on policies and procedures related to reading days and final examinations.